-You will have more confidence in your diagnosis with scans from our state-of-the-art GE Lunar Prodigy Bone Densitometry at both our Derry and Windham locations.
+You will have more confidence in your diagnosis with scans from our state-of-the-art GE Lunar Prodigy Bone Densitometry at our Derry, Windham and Bedford locations.

 It offers greatly improved technology and detects subtle bone changes in a variety of clinical applications.
 The noninvasive scan is a widely accepted way to screen for, diagnose and track osteoporosis and osteopenia.